gouhinrj-rso/VirtualEugene/README.md

 #### Data Dictionary Upload: Upload CSV with Databricks cluster metadata (databases, tables, fields, relationships) for field/table searches and recommendations.
 #### Data Cleaning Module: Upload CSV, guided cleaning with pandas/PySpark, output a clean table.
 #### EDA Module: Use cleaned table to ask questions, auto-generate Python code for visualizations, and get analysis suggestions.
+#### AI Agent: Chat with an OpenAI-powered assistant for data science questions.
- ###Export: Any rendered DataFrame/table can be exported as CSV or Excel.
+### Export: Any rendered DataFrame/table can be exported as CSV or Excel.